 Although divorce can be overwhelming, uncontested divorces are often less devastating to your emotions and finances than are contested ones.
 (Tenn.
 Code Ann. § 36-4-103 (a)(2).)

-While certain divorces devolve into bad soap operas, yours doesn't have to.
-Instead, Tennessee's uncontested divorce process allows spouses to reach their own agreement and avoid the stress and expense associated with a court trial.
-The uncontested divorce process is often relatively fast, and much less expensive than a contested divorce.
+While certain divorces devolve into arguments, expensive legal bills, and court hearings, yours doesn't have to.
+Instead, Tennessee's uncontested divorce process allows spouses to reach an agreement and avoid the stress and expense associated with a court trial.
+The uncontested divorce process is often relatively fast and less expensive than a contested divorce.

-Uncontested divorces are an option available to divorcing Tennessee couples that do have children together.
-Additionally, Tennessee requires that spouses seeking an uncontested divorce do not own a business or property with their spouse and do not have retirement benefits to divide.
-Uncontested divorces are often referred to as agreed or simplified divorces because the spouses have agreed on all terms, there are fewer forms to complete and the filing fees are less than a traditional divorce.
+Uncontested divorces are an option available only to divorcing Tennessee couples that do not have children together.
+Courts often refer to uncontested divorces as agreed or simplified divorces because the spouses have agreed on all terms, there are fewer forms to complete, and the filing fees are less than a traditional divorce.

 If you have additional questions about obtaining an uncontested divorce in Tennessee, contact an experienced family law attorney for assistance.
-For more information on uncontested divorces in Tennessee and to read the complete statute, see Tennessee Code, Title 36, Chapter 4.
+For more information on uncontested divorces in Tennessee and to read the entire statute, see Tennessee Code, Title 36, Chapter 4.